Europe kicks off COVID vaccination drive to end pandemic | DW | 27.12.2020

 COVID vaccinations begin across Europe

 EU leaders and scientists have gone to great lengths to insist the vaccine is safe.
-In the Czech Republic, Prime Minister Andrej Babis was at the head of the queue for the jab.
-In Vienna, three women and two men over 80 got the vaccine in the presence of Austrian Chancellor Sebastian Kurz.
+In the Czech Republic, Prime Minister Andrej Babis (seen here) was at the head of the line for his vaccination on Sunday.
+In Vienna, three women and two men over the age of 80 got the vaccine in the presence of Austrian Chancellor Sebastian Kurz.

 -